 - Parsley - Use fresh flatleaf parsley for both the lahmacun filling and for lahmacun wraps.

-How to Make Lahmacun?
+How to Make Homemade Lahmacun?

 Making your homemade Lahmacun Turkish Pizza is easier than you think.